yarnpkg/berry/README.md

 The following packages are generic and can be used in a variety of purposes:

 - [berry-core]() allows any application to manipulate a project programmatically
+- [berry-json-proxy]() allows to temporarily convert any POD object to an immutable object
 - [berry-libzip]() contains zlib+libzip bindings compiled to WebAssembly
 - [berry-parsers]() can be used to parse [Syml]() and the language used by [berry-shell]()
 - [berry-shell]() is a portable bash-like shell interpreter